-- 1. an understanding of the design, implementation, and management of datacenter and cloud networks and familiarity with the state-of-the-art technologies in these areas. - 2. an ability to formulate and motivate research problems and ideas. - 3. an ability to critique research papers, work on research projects, present research papers, and write a research paper.
+- 1. an understanding of the design, implementation, and management of datacenter and cloud networks and familiarity with the state-of-the-art technologies in these areas. - 2. an ability to critique research papers, work on research projects, and write a research paper.